 Contingency underlies, to a smaller or larger explicitly or implicitly degree, almost all evolutionary work from Darwin up.
-This includes predicted adaptations that depend on the existence of the relevant lifeform, recent studies of evolutionary predictability that depend on empirically estimated fitness landscapes, and traditional life history theory that tangle in a contingent circularity of cause and effect.
-The latter reflects a theory that constructs life history models from the tradeoffs and constraints that have evolved in the species of today (Roff 1992; Stearns 1992; Charlesworth 1994), implying that it uses the actual evolution of the past to measure, rather than first principle predict, the evolutionary outcome of natural selection (Witting 1997, 2008).
+This includes predicted adaptations that depend on the existence of the relevant lifeform, studies on evolutionary predictability that depend on empirically estimated fitness landscapes, and traditional life history theory that tangle in a contingent circularity of cause and effect.
+The latter reflects a theory that constructs life history models from the trade-offs and constraints that have evolved in the species of today (Roff 1992; Stearns 1992; Charlesworth 1994), implying that it uses the actual evolution of the past to measure, rather than first principle predict, the evolutionary outcome of natural selection (Witting 1997, 2008).

-It is these measurements of the current endpoints of past evolution that define the success of traditional life history theory, but they are also a restriction that prevents us from analysing the deeper organising powers of natural selection.
-By measuring the evolved demographic trade-offs and constraints the traditional models have successfully documented selection that involves almost all life history traits, showing that the life history and demographic trade-offs of a species evolve in a mutual selection balance.
+It is these measurements of the current endpoints of past evolution that define the success of traditional life history theory, but by using the measures as the structural assumptions of the selection models they also prevent the theory from analysing the deeper organising powers of natural selection.
+By measuring the evolved demographic trade-offs and constraints the traditional models have successfully documented selection that involves almost all life history traits, showing that the life history and demographic trade-offs evolve in a mutual selection balance.
 But is this balance the actual selection of the life history or is it just a secondary optimisation that occurs in response to a life history that evolves by deeper underlying selection processes?
-The uncertainty remains because the selection models use of the measurements as contingent placeholders for the unknown selection that created the trade-offs and thus their associated life histories.
+The uncertainty remains because the selection models use the measurements as contingent placeholders for the unknown selection that created the trade-offs and constraints in the first place, and thus also the associated life histories.
 By providing the life histories to the selection theory in this way, the theory is not identifying the unknown selection that organised the evolution of the life histories, and nor is it addressing the fundamental question of why the living world evolved the existing diversity of lifeforms, species, and life histories in the first place.

-To better understand this absence of analyses directed towards the organising processes that control natural selection, it may help to think of traditional life history theory as an attempt to understand a suspension bridge by measuring the tension on the steel cables that hold the bridge deck and the compression on the towers that anchor the cables.
+To better understand this absence of analysis directed towards the organising processes that control natural selection, it may help to think of traditional life history theory as an attempt to understand the construction of a suspension bridge by measuring the tension on the steel cables that hold the bridge deck and the compression on the towers that anchor the cables.
 By measuring the tension and compression it is possible to calculate that the cables and towers have the right dimensions to hold the bridge.
-This tells us that the bridge is well build, but it does not tell us why people decided to build that particular bridge and nor how they organised the building of it.
-In the same way, by measuring the evolved trade-offs and constraints of a species, we can calculate that the life history has the right demography for the species to exists with optimal fitness.
-This tells us that natural selection is doing its job, but it does not tell us why natural selection selected that particular life history and nor how it organised the selection of it.
+This tells us that the bridge is well build, but it does not tell us why people decided to build a bridge, nor how they designed the particular form of the bridge and organised the building of it.
+In the same way, by measuring the evolved trade-offs and constraints of a species, we can calculate that the species has the right life history demography to exists with optimal fitness.
+This tells us that natural selection is doing its job, but it does not tell us why natural selection selected the lifeform of the species, nor why it selected the particular life history of the lifeform, and nor how it organised the selection of